Employer of Record in Cayman Islands

 Average Salary: The average salary in Cayman Island is approximately CI$56,148 (about US$56,148).

-Hiring in Cayman Island for the first time can be overwhelming, especially when navigating unfamiliar employment laws.
+Hiring in Cayman Islands for the first time can be overwhelming, especially when navigating unfamiliar employment laws.
 So, how do you get started?
-There are three main ways to hire in Cayman Island: Set up your own legal entity, hire independent contractors, or use an EOR service to handle payroll and global HR for you.
+There are three main ways to hire in Cayman Islands: Set up your own legal entity, hire independent contractors, or use an EOR service to handle payroll and global HR for you.
 Below, we’ll walk you through each option in detail.

-1. Set Up A Local Entity In Cayman Island
+1. Set Up A Local Entity In Cayman Islands

 That said, the process is rarely simple.
 It involves navigating complex legal structures, extensive registration procedures, ongoing payroll administration, and local tax obligations.
 Beyond the administrative burden, the costs of incorporation, maintaining local offices, and hiring compliance experts can quickly add up.